ccollicutt-sysdigorg/kraken-hunter-toronto/docs/modules/runtime-threat-detection/runtime-threat-detection-cloud/cloudtrail-detections.md

 !["cloudtrail-detection-2"]({{site.baseurl}}/assets/images/aws-no-mfa-alert2.png)

 Sysdig will also alert you on the lack of MFA in the login event, as well as the fact that an SSM session was used to log in.

+{: .value }
+> Organizations often have little visibility into what their cloud environments are doing, what permissions they have and what actions are being taken with those resources.
+Sysdig can provide visibility and threat detection capabilities to your cloud infrastructure.